The Ehlers-Danlos Society Launches its 2019 Global Learning Conference in Nashville, TennesseePosted July 31, 2019

 We are looking to screen 1000 individuals from around the world who have a diagnosis of hypermobile EDS, according to the most recent clinical criteria established in 2017.
 This is our fourth screening event of HEDGE so far, in which we hope to see over 100 patients, with further HEDGE screenings planned worldwide.

-“With each screening event, we get closer to understanding hypermobile EDS with the goal of leading to improved care and treatment,” states Angela Ballard, the Clinical Research Coordinator at The Ehlers-Danlos Society.Tags: conferences, Coping, Ehlers-Danlos syndromes, hypermobility spectrum disorder, live stream, nashville
+“With each screening event, we get closer to understanding hypermobile EDS with the goal of leading to improved care and treatment,” states Angela Ballard, former Clinical Research Coordinator at The Ehlers-Danlos Society.Tags: conferences, Coping, Ehlers-Danlos syndromes, hypermobility spectrum disorder, live stream, nashville

 Categorized in: Society News